-Washington, D.C.
-2004) FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANG E ACT OF 1934 For the quarterly period ended June 30, 2021 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANG E ACT OF 1934 For transition period from to Commission File Number 001-39652 PLAYSTUDIOS, Inc. (Exact name of registrant as specified in its charter) Delaware 98-1606155 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) 10150 Covington Cross Drive Las Vegas, NV 89144 (725) 877-7000 (Address, including zip code, and te elephone number, including area code, of registran t's principal executive offices) Securiti es registered pursuant to Section 12(b) of the A ct: Title of each class Trading Symbol Name of each exchange on - Class A common stock Redeemable warrants exercisable for one Class A common stock at an exercise price of \$11.50 MYPS MYPSW The Nasdaq Stock M The Nasdaq Stock M Indicate by check mark whether the Registrant (1) has filed preceding 12 months (or for such shorter period that the Registran Yes $\boxtimes$ No $\square$ • • , , • Indicate by check mark whether the Registrant has submitte (§232.405 of this chapter) during the preceding 12 months (or for · · · - Indicate by check mark whether the registrant is a large acceptompany.
-See the definitions of "large accelerated filer," "accelerated" 1 0 1 2 0 00 Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company X X If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section 7(a)(2) - d transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of the Exchange Ac et): Yes□ No ⊠
+washington, D.C.
+20549 FORM 10-K (Mark One) OR 15(d) OF THE SECURITIES EXCHANGE AC Г ОF 1934 For the fiscal year ended December 31, 2021 OR ☐ TRANSITION REPORT PURSUANT TO SECTION E ACT OF 1934 For transition period from to Commission File Number 001-39652 PLAYSTUDIOS, Inc. (Exact name of registrant as specified in its charter) Delaware 98-1606155 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 10150 Covington Cross Drive, Las Vegas, Nevada (Address of principal executive office 3) 89144 (Zip Code) (Address of principal executive office ,, (Zip code) 1 Registrant's telephone number, including area code: (725) 877-7000 Secu rities registered pursuant to Section 12(b) of the Ac xt: Title of each class Trading Symbol Name of each exchange on which registere :d Class A common stock MYPS The Nasdaq Stock Market LLC Redeemable warrants exercisable for one Class A common stock at an exercise price of \$11.50 MYPSW The Nasdaq Stock Market LLC Securiti es registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known s easoned issuer, as defined in Rule 405 of the Securities s Act.
+Yes □No ⊠ Indicate by check mark if the registrant is not required to file reports to Section 13 or 15(d) of the Act.
+Yes □No Indicate by check mark whether the registrant (1) has f preceding 12 months (or for such shorter period that the Regis Yes \boxtimes No \square • • • - Indicate by check mark whether the registrant has submit (§232.405 of this chapter) during the preceding 12 months (or • ılation S-T Indicate by check mark whether the registrant is a large a company.
+See the definitions of "large accelerated filer," "acce Large accelerated filer □ Accelerated filer

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised